Emjay6229/SIngle_Price-Card/README.md

 # Single_Price-Card
-This is a beginner CSS Layout Project, utilizing the CSS flexbox to create a single-page pricing card.
+This is a beginner CSS Layout Project from frontend mentor, utilizing the CSS flexbox to create a single-page pricing card.

 Author
 Joshua Onwuemene